Camping

 Kejimkujik National Park and National Historic Site

-Kejimkujik offers a variety of camping experiences including roofed accommodations (oTENTik, Ôasis, rustic cabin, and yurt), front-country campsites for tents, trailers, and RVs, group camping, and backcountry campsites accessible by hiking or paddling.
+Kejimkujik offers a variety of camping experiences including roofed accommodations (oTENTik, Ôasis, and rustic cabin), front-country campsites for tents, trailers, and RVs, group camping, and backcountry campsites accessible by hiking or paddling.
 Learn more about Jeremy's Bay campground, Jake’s Landing, and Jim Charles Point.

 How to make a camping reservation